Jack Nicholson: 1970–1989: Stardom and acclaim

 Nicholson had been friends with Polanski long before the murder of Polanski's wife, Sharon Tate, by the Manson Family, and supported him in the days following her death.
 After Tate's death, Nicholson began sleeping with a hammer under his pillow and took breaks from work to attend Manson's trial.

 In 1977, three years after Chinatown, Polanski was arrested at Nicholson's home for the sexual assault of 13-year-old Samantha Geimer, who was modeling for Polanski during a magazine photo shoot around the pool.
 At the time, Nicholson was out of town making a film, but his steady girlfriend, actress Anjelica Huston, had dropped by unannounced to pick up some items.
 She heard Polanski in the other room say, "We'll be right out."
 Polanski then came out with Geimer and introduced her to Huston, and they chatted about Nicholson's two large dogs, which were sitting nearby.
 Huston recalled Geimer was wearing platform heels and appeared quite tall.
 After a few minutes of talking, Polanski had packed up his camera gear and Huston saw them drive off in his car.
 Huston told police the next day, after Polanski was arrested, that she "had witnessed nothing untoward" and never saw them together in the other room.

-Geimer learned afterward that Huston herself wasn't supposed to be at Nicholson's house that day, since they had recently broken up, but stopped over to pick up some belongings.
+Geimer learned afterward that Huston herself was not supposed to be at Nicholson's house that day, since they had recently broken up, but stopped over to pick up some belongings.
 Geimer described Nicholson's house as "definitely" a guy's house, with lots of wood and shelves crowded with photos and mementos.

 One of Nicholson's successes came in 1975, with his role as Randle P. McMurphy in One Flew Over the Cuckoo's Nest.
 The movie was an adaptation of Ken Kesey's novel of the same name, and was directed by Miloš Forman and co-produced by Michael Douglas.
 Nicholson plays an anti-authoritarian patient at a mental hospital where he becomes an inspiring leader for the other patients.
 Playing one of the patients was Danny DeVito in an early role.
 Nicholson learned afterward that DeVito grew up in the same area of New Jersey, and they knew many of the same people.
 The film received nine nominations at the Academy Awards, and won five, including Nicholson's first for Best Actor.
 The role seemed perfect for Nicholson, with biographer Ken Burke noting that his "smartass demeanor balances his genuine concern for the treatment of his fellow patients with his independent spirit too free to exist in a repressive social structure".
 Forman allowed Nicholson to improvise throughout the film, including most of the group therapy sequences.
 Reviewer Marie Brenner notes that his bravura performance "transcends the screen" and continually inspires the other actors by lightening their mental illnesses with his comic dialogue.
-She describes his performance: